OSGeo/OSGeoLive-doc/doc/overview/otb_overview.rst

 Image Processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ORFEO Toolbox Library (OTB) is a high performance image processing library.
+ORFEO Toolbox (OTB) is a high performance image processing library.
 It
 is primarily used for processing large remote sensing images such as those
 gathered by radars, satellites and aerial photography.
 OTB provides tools for
 optic and radar images (tridimensional aspects, segmentation, classification,